-However, two extra tricks are easily available in Hearts after the ▼A has been knocked out.
-After winning the opening lead of the ♠Q (with either of the ♠A or the ♠K, it doesn't matter) we should immediately play a Heart to knock out the ▼A. Since the ▼K, ▼Q and ▼J are all equals it does not matter much how we handle the suit (as long as we remember to contribute an honor to the first round of the suit, that is...!)
+However, two extra tricks are easily available in Hearts after the $\blacktriangleleft$ A has been knocked out.
+After winning the opening lead of the ▲Q (with either of the ▲A or the ▲K, it doesn't matter) we should immediately play a Heart to knock out the $\blacktriangleleft$ A. Since the $\clubsuit$ K, $\clubsuit$ Q and $\clubsuit$ J are all equals it does not matter much how we handle the suit (as long as we remember to contribute an honour to the first round of the suit, that is...!)

-Here it is as good as anything to lead the \$\psi4\$ and play dummy's \$\psiQ\$.
-As the cards lie it is West who has the \$\psiA\$ so the \$\psiQ\$ wins and we continue with Hearts.
-West takes the \$\psiA\$ over the \$\psiJ\$ and carries on with Spades, shooting down our second stopper in the suit.
+Here it is as good as anything to lead the $\Psi$ 4 and play dummy's $\Psi$ Q. As the cards lie it is East who has the $\Psi$ A and he takes the $\Psi$ Q with it to return a Spade (note how the defenders cooperate in shooting down our stoppers in Spades).

 Although we are now wide open in Spades we can see the finishing line so should sprint for home.
-So, after taking the second Spade lead, we cash the next seven tricks (the remaining top Heart followed by all four Clubs and the •A) for nine in all.
+So, after taking the second Spade lead, we should cash the next seven tricks (the remaining two Hearts followed by all five Clubs) for nine in all.